-During the year, the Group has adopted the following amendments to existing standards which are relevant to the Group's operations and are effective for accounting periods beginning on 1 January 2020 (except IFRS 16 (Amendment)):
+During the year, the Group has adopted the following amendments to existing standards which are relevant to the Group's operations and are mandatory for accounting periods beginning on 1 January 2021 (except IFRS 16 (Amendment)):

-IAS 1 and IAS 8 (Amendments) Definition of Material IFRS 3 (Amendments) Definition of a Business IFRS 7, IFRS 9 and IAS 39 (Amendments) Interest Rate Benchmark Reform IFRS 16 (Amendment) (7) COVID-19 - Related Rent Concessions
+IFRS 4, IFRS 7, IFRS 9, IFRS 16 and

+Interest Rate Benchmark Reform - Phase 2

+IAS 39 (Amendments)

+IFRS 16 (Amendment) (1) COVID-19-Related Rent Concessions beyond 30 June 2021

-(i) The amendment permits lessees, as a practical expedient, not to assess whether particular rent concessions occurring as a direct consequence of the COVID-19 pandemic are lease modifications and instead to account for those rent concessions as if they are not lease modifications.
+(i) The Group has early adopted the amendment ahead of its effective date.
+The amendment extends, by one year, the original amendment issued by IASB in May 2020.
+It permits lessees, as a practical expedient, not to assess whether particular rent concessions occurring as a direct consequence of the COVID-19 pandemic are lease modifications and instead to account for those rent concessions as if they are not lease modifications.
 The amendment does not affect lessors.
-The Group has early adopted the amendment ahead of its effective date and applied the practical expedient to all its COVID-19related rent concessions from 1 January 2020.